George Bonanno: Flexible self-regulation

 Bonanno observed that coping and emotion regulation strategies were commonly viewed as being either consistently adaptive or consistently maladaptive.
 For example, emotional expression is generally thought to be adaptive while the suppression of emotional expression is generally thought to be a maladaptive strategy.
 In 2004, Bonanno countered this idea by demonstrating that "whether one expresses or suppresses emotional expression is not as important for adjustment as is the ability to flexibly express or suppress emotional expression as demanded by the situational context."
 Based on this and subsequent research, Bonanno and Charles Burton described that the belief that any single behavior or strategy is consistently adaptive (or maladaptive) an example of the fallacy of uniform efficacy.
 They also proposed that flexible regulation is not a single behavior or skill but rather consists of several abilities that unfold in sequence, later dubbed the flexibility sequence.
 The primary steps in the sequence involve (1) context sensitivity, the ability to read cues to the demands and challenges of specific situations; (2) repertoire, having a set of strategies that one is able to use effectively; and (3) feedback monitoring, the ability to monitor and modify a chosen strategy as needed.
 In addition, Bonanno later proposed that certain personality features foster flexibility by creating a motivational background he called the flexibility mindset.

-The resilience paradox

-Although numerous correlates of resilient outcomes have been reported, the statistical effects of these correlates are nearly uniformly modest.
-As a result, it is paradoxically difficult to predict with accuracy who will be resilient and who not.
-Bonanno dubbed this the resilience paradox.
-Possible means of addressing the resilience paradox include personality scales that capture key correlates and advanced computational methods, such as machine learning algorithms, that capture multiple diverse correlates.
-However, neither approach solves the paradox.
-Bonanno proposed that any solution to the paradox must account for both situational variability and the cost-benefit tradeoffs inherent in all behavioral responses, and further that these factors can be accommodated by the concept of flexible self-regulation.

-Criticism

-James W. Pennebaker's findings seemingly contradict Bonanno's claims on the harmful effects of retrieving bad experiences.
-One possible explanation and attempt to reconcile this seeming contradiction is the method for retrieving or reviewing bad memories.
-Pennabaker is known for his pioneering work in writing therapy.
-It may be that there's something about writing, rather than expressively crying in public, for one example, that helps rather than hurts a person's outcome.
-Writing may help preserve social bonds, which are crucial to maintain for good outcomes after a loss.

-However, a number of recent meta-analyses have shown that the effects of expressive writing are statistically small and often unreliable.
-This means that the benefits of expressive writing may be small and are potentially qualified by boundary conditions.